 Lucinda Dayhew's works engage with practice, repetition and rhythm.
-She uses a range of media including sound, music, sculpture, video, text, paint, found objects and photography to create performances, assemblages and installations.
+She uses a range of media including sound, music, sculpture, video, text, found objects and photography to create performances, assemblages and installations.
 Her works explore music instrument and animal related anthropomorphism, language acquisition, musical translation, psychological categorisation, the fragmentation and precarity of labour and the social aspects of music making.

 Born in Orange, Australia, she currently lives and works in Berlin, Germany.